stivalaa/ALAAMEE/examples/data/directed/HighSchoolFriendship/README.txt

 cat highschool_friendship_catattr.txt | awk '{if (NR == 1) {print "2BIO3"} else {if ($1 == 3) {print 1} else {print 0}}}' > highschool_friendship_class2BIO3.txt

+highschool_friendship_catattr_NA99999.txt is a categrocial attribute file for MPNet with the "NA" value changed to 99999 as MPNet crashes if there is a "NA" (or any string) that is not numeric.

+cat highschool_friendship_catattr.txt |sed 's/NA/99999/g' > highschool_friendship_catattr_NA99999.txt

 Results for ALAAM estimation with male as outcome attribute should look something like this (from MPNet):